wp-plugins/jm-twitter-cards/readme.txt

 * Update translation files and add pot files
 * Make documentation "translation-ready" (if you want to translate it, please keep the same name and add your language slug e.g `jm-tc-doc-es_ES.po`).
 * Documentation has its own translation file and text-domain.
 I think it's better than loading everything everywhere on the website.
-* To be done in the next updates :
-* Translate documentation in French.
-I'm still looking for volonteers to translate the plugin in other languages.
-* Find a better solution for home page / post page if possible

 = 3.9.1 =
 * 13 Feb 2014